 Dilaudid is a prescription narcotic drug that is used to treat severe levels of pain, such as post-surgical pain or kidney stones.
-Also known by its generic name hydromorphone, this potent drug is commonly abused.
-There were 3.9 million prescriptions filled for hydromorphone in 2012, per the Drug Enforcement Administration.
+Also known by its generic name hydromorphone, this potent drug is commonly misused.

 Is Dilaudid Addictive?

 Furthermore, chemical operations that are required for opioid receptors to do their job often begin to fail when the drug is no longer being used.
-In many cases, this condition is a side effect of post-acute withdrawal syndrome, which causes withdrawal symptoms and mood ability to persist for months or years after cessation of use.
-This is just one of many forms of depression that co-occur in people who engage in substance abuse.
+In many cases, this condition is a side effect of post-acute withdrawal syndrome, which causes withdrawal symptoms that can persist for months or years after cessation of use.

 When Help Is Needed